akka/akka/docs/src/main/paradox/scala/http/client-side/client-https-support.md

 things related to SSL/TLS much simpler than using the raw SSL APIs provided by the JDK.
 Please refer to its documentation to learn more about it.

-All configuration options available to this library may be set under the `akka.ssl-context` configuration for Akka HTTP applications.
+All configuration options available to this library may be set under the `akka.ssl-config` configuration for Akka HTTP applications.

 @@@ note
 When encountering problems connecting to HTTPS hosts we highly encourage to reading up on the excellent ssl-config